divergio/octopress/source/_posts/2011-11-06-missing-google-reader-sharing.markdown

 hacked on Google+ sharing features which they assumedly would prefer us to use.

+{% pullquote %}
-If I really wanted to post my links with Google+ I would have already been sharing the links through Twitter or Facebook.
-Nevermind your feelings about Google+ as a social network, it is not a replacement for the previous Reader functionality.
+{" If I really wanted to share my links with Google+ I would have already been sharing the links through Twitter or Facebook. "} Nevermind your feelings about Google+ as a social network, it is not a replacement for the previous Reader functionality.
 The previous sharing functionality put articles shared by friends directly into our reading system, and didn't force a task change between "skimming social network" and "reading RSS feeds" which the new system does.
+{% endpullquote %}

 This change has understandly [upset](http://kirbybits.wordpress.com/2011/10/21/wherein-i-try-to-explain-why-google-reader-is-the-best-social-network-created-so-far/